AvaloniaUI/avalonia-docs/docs/guides/implementation-guides/how-to-implement-dependency-injection.md

 # How To Implement Dependency Injection in Avalonia

-[Dependency injection (DI)](https://en.wikipedia.org/wiki/Dependency_injection) allows developers to write cleaner, more modular, and testable code.
-It is especially useful when you are developing multi-platform applications that need specific service implementations for each platform.
+[Dependency injection (DI)](https://en.wikipedia.org/wiki/Dependency_injection) allows developers to write cleaner, more modular, and testable code.It accomplishes this by creating discrete services that are passed around/created as needed.q It is especially useful when you are developing multi-platform applications that need specific service implementations for each platform.

 Microsoft.Extensions.DependencyInjection is a lightweight, extensible dependency injection (DI) container that is part of the .NET Framework.
 It provides an easy-to-use and convention-based way to add DI to .NET applications, including Avalonia-based desktop applications.